AdityaSinghai/Sample-Flutter-Project/README.md

 # Sample-Flutter-Project
 This is my first flutter project
-Priject files in the student section.
+Project files in the student section.